awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-agent.md

 When you run the CloudWatch agent configuration wizard, you can choose to let the wizard save your configuration settings as a new parameter in Parameter Store\.
 For information about running the CloudWatch agent configuration wizard, see [Create the CloudWatch agent configuration file with the wizard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file-wizard.html)\.

-If you ran the wizard but did not choose the option to save the settings as a parameter, or you created the CloudWatch agent configuration file manually, you can retrieve the data to save as a parameter on your instance in the following file:
+If you ran the wizard but didn't choose the option to save the settings as a parameter, or you created the CloudWatch agent configuration file manually, you can retrieve the data to save as a parameter on your instance in the following file:

 ```
 ${Env:ProgramFiles}\Amazon\AmazonCloudWatchAgent\config.json